jungerstein/mundolinguo/Gramatikoj/grammar-list-in-english/numerals.md

   1. The numbers 0 to 9 (inclusive) shall add _sole_ to the _beginning_, as solekoño, soledan, soleŝŭañ, soletri etc.
   1. The "round numbers" ending with 0 shall add _sole_ to the end, e.g. qanŝŭañdekasole Renoj.
   1. The leading "dan" shall be written.
 E.g. 111 is danstodekadan; not _dan-stodekadan_, _stodekadan_, or _danstodandekadan_.
+  1. The number 10 shall be dandekasole (according to the rules above).
+Any vicious addition before it will lead to wrong expressions.